AzraelNewtype/audiocutter/README.md

 `audio_source` simply takes an audio file name, in case your audio isn't so strictly named like your video.
 This is mutually exclusive with video_source.

+`aac_is_sbr` should be set to true if your audio file is an he-aac file that is using spectral band replication sbr.
+Older versions of audiocutter and its predecessor split_aud.pl checked automatically using mkvmerge's `--identify-for-mmg`, but that is gone and the replacement is much too complex for auto-setting a single boolean that is almost never True.
+If you don't know if your aac is a low bitrate HE-AAC/AAC+ with SBR, it probably isn't.

 `outfile` should be fairly straightforward.